 The economic regulation of the sector companies draws upon the general duties of the DoE set out in the Law to promote competition in the sector, to ensure the operation and development of an efficient and economic sector, and to protect the interests of the consumers of water and electricity as to the terms and conditions and the price of supply.

-These objectives are achieved mainly by the implementation of price controls for the monopoly companies (ADWEC, TRANSCO, ADDC, AADC, RASCO, and ADSSC) and by ensuring the economic purchase of water, electricity, and fuel by ADWEC.
+These objectives are achieved mainly by the implementation of price controls for the monopoly companies (EWEC, TRANSCO, ADDC, AADC, RASCO, and ADSSC) and by ensuring the economic purchase of water, electricity, and fuel by EWEC.

 Price controls set a ceiling on the revenue that can be recovered from licensed activities.
 The price controls, for the most part, are of a "CPI-X" type, which define maximum allowed revenue (MAR) that each company can recover in respect of its licensed activities during each year of the control period.
-Currently, there are separate controls for the water and electricity businesses of the three network companies (TRANSCO, ADDC and AADC) and ADWEC.
+Currently, there are separate controls for the water, electricity, wastewater and recyclable water businesses of the four network companies (TRANSCO, ADDC, AADC and ADSSC) and EWEC.

 "CPI-X" regulation is increasingly being adopted worldwide and is seen as delivering the best long-run combination of low prices and high quality of services to customers.
 CPI stands for Consumer Price Index used to adjust the allowed revenue for inflation from one year to another.
 X is a factor used to establish an appropriate profile of revenue over years.

-ADWEC's contractual relationship with the new generation and desalination companies created under the Law takes the form of a number of power and water purchase agreements (PWPA).
-The PWPAs for new plants are twenty-year contracts and are competitively procured.
+EWEC's contractual relationship with the new generation and desalination companies created under the Law takes the form of a number of power and water purchase agreements (PWPA).
+The PWPAs for new plants are mostly twenty-year contracts and competitively procured.
 For existing plants, payment terms in the PWPA are benchmarked against the costs of a new plant to ensure that they are efficient.

 Similarly, the monopoly electricity and water transmission company (TRANSCO) which is also responsible for the economic despatch of plants and the settlement of payments, is subject to a licence obligation requiring the despatch of plants and procurement of 'ancillary services' to be on an economic basis.